damianoneill/smg/README.md

-# Role Name
+# damianoneill.stm

-Install [stefanmaric/g](https://github.com/stefanmaric/g). stefanmaric/g is a go version manager.
-It retrieves the installer script and executes this for the ansible user.
+This role installs [stefanmaric/g](https://github.com/stefanmaric/g). stefanmaric/g is a go version manager.
+This role retrieves the installer script and executes this for the ansible user.

 ## Requirements